Introduction

 example request

-With the URL returned from the authorization engine, re-direct the user to the authentication flow.
+With the URL returned from the authorization engine, re-direct the user to the authentication flow. example javascript

 At the conclusion of the flow, the user will be redirected back from the authentication flow to your application.
-Parse the intent_id
+Parse the

 parameter from the URL and make an authenticated request to get an intent